paul-hammant/fast_perforce_setup/README.md

 For Linux or BSD, change one path element inside that with one of bin.freebsd100x86_64, bin.freebsd70x86_64 or bin.linux26x86_64.

+This will put p4 and p4d in /usr/bin

+There are homebrew installs for Perforce server and client, but they're not up to date.

 # 2. Server side - initial p4d boot

+Perhaps do this in a fresh directory - /Users/you/p4Server/

 If you've run this script once already, and want to wipe out everything on the server side, do: